PFAS Frequently Asked Questions

 In 2017, MWU launched another round of testing using methods that were more sensitive after new studies showed there may be health effects at lower levels than the reporting limits established by the EPA.
 The utility targeted five wells located near the airport or old landfills, areas where PFAS are most likely to be found in groundwater.
 Results showed trace detections at Well 16 on Mineral Point Rd. (located near a former landfill) and Well 15 on East Washington Ave. (located near Truax National Air Base).

-While very low concentrations of just one type of PFAS have been found in Well 16, several types of PFAS have been found in Well 15, prompting greater concern and plans for more extensive testing.
+While very low concentrations of just one type of PFAS have been found in Well 16, several types of PFAS have been found in Well 15, prompting greater concern and more extensive testing.
 PFAS contamination has been detected in groundwater at Truax National Air Base, according to the DNR.
 The base sits just one mile from Well 15.
-City of Madison officials are working with the DNR, Dane County, and the Wisconsin Air National Guard in hopes of mitigating the contamination.
 No wells tested in Madison showed results above the EPA Health Advisory Level.

 Once in the environment, PFAS compounds are slow to degrade.
 Conventional drinking water treatment, including air stripping used to remove volatile organic compounds, is mostly ineffective at removing or destroying these widespread and persistent chemicals.
 However, studies show that activated carbon and ion exchange are two promising technologies for removing PFAS from drinking water.